ViaScientific/vfdocs/docs/ViaFoundry/run.md

     > parameters: long 20GB 4CPU 1000-5000min

--   **Delete intermediate files after run:** By default, Via Foundry deletes any non-output files created during a run, only retaining the necessary output files in the Work/Publish Directories.
+-   **Delete intermediate files after run:** By default, Via Foundry deletes any intermediate files created during a run, only retaining the necessary files in report folder.
 This setting is aimed at minimizing the storage required for a project, but you can uncheck the box to keep all intermediate files.

--   **Permissions and Groups:** By default, all new runs can only be seen by their owner.
-However, you can share your run with a group by changing permissions to "Only my group" and choose the group you want to share with from the `Group Selection` dropdown.

 ## Workflow